nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------
 ```

-### Importing a timetable: `import`
+### Import a timetable: `import`

-Import a timetable into YAMOM through a shareable NUSmod Link.
+Import a timetable into YAMOM through a shareable NUSMod Link.

 Format: `import [NUSMOD_LINK]`